-Buffalo News - Table of Contents
+The Buffalo News - Table

-1 News Plaza, Buffalo, NY
+1 News Plaza, Buffalo,

-The
+The News was

-paper.
-In 1880, the News began publishing daily editions as well, and
+as a Sunday paper.
+In 1880, the News began publishing

-in 1914, became an inversion of its original existence by publishing
+of its original existence by publishing Monday through

-Monday through Saturday only, with no publication on Sunday.
+Saturday only, with no publication on Sunday.
 During most of its life, the News was known as The Buffalo Evening News.
 A gentleman's agreement between the Evening News and the Buffalo Courier-Express meant that the Evening News would be just that, while the Courier-Express would be a morning-only paper.
 Until 1977, the News did not publish on Sundays, as per this agreement with the Courier, and its weekend edition appeared on Saturday evening.
 In 1977, Warren Buffett's Berkshire Hathaway purchased the Evening News, and began publishing on Saturday and Sunday mornings.
 After a period of financial decline, the Courier-Express published its last issue on September 19, 1982.
 That year, the Evening News shortened its name to The Buffalo News. - Wikipedia

 (online Jan.
 2015)